Learning to decode body language is powerful and one of the most important nonverbal communication skills.

 Besides open and closed, body language can be further broken down into 11 different channels, including facial expressions, body proxemics, and ornaments.

-Researcher Dr. Paul Ekman discovered 7 universal microexpressions—or short facial gestures every human makes when they feel an intense emotion.
+Researcher Dr. Paul Ekman discovered 7 universal microexpressions which are short facial gestures every human makes when they feel an intense emotion.
 We are very drawn to looking at and observing the face to understand someone’s hidden emotions.

 The most common gestures are hand gestures.
 We often use our hands to express our emotions, tell a story, or comfort ourselves.
 My team even did an experiment on TED talks and found the most popular speakers also used the most hand gestures.